pewriebontal/Research-on-Cassandra/index.md

 Cassandra is an Apache top level project.
 (2010, February 18).
 Mail-archive.com.
 Archived from the original on March 28, 2010.
 Retrieved March 29, 2010, from http://www.mail-archive.com/cassandra-dev@incubator.apache.org/msg01518.html

 The meaning behind the name of Apache Cassandra. (n.d.).
 Archived from the original on November 1, 2016.
 Retrieved July 19, 2016, from https://web.archive.org/web/20161101091045/http://kellabyte.com/2013/01/04/the-meaning-behind-the-name-of-apache-cassandra

+Byali, Ramesh.
+(2022).
+Cassandra is a Better Option for Handling Big Data in a No-SQL Database.
+880-883.